 When you borrow money from the federal government or a private lender, they want to make sure they are receiving a return on their investment.
 As part of the lending process, they will add interest to your loans.

 If you are taking out federal student loans, the interest rate is set by Congress.
 Current interest rates for federal loans are fixed, meaning they will remain the same throughout the life of your loan.
 Private lenders might offer fixed or variable interest rates.

 If you borrow money, you have a lender that gave you the money.
-For student loans, the lender could be the DOE, as is the case for many federal student loans.
-It can also be a bank, a credit union, or another private company.
+For student loans, the lender could be the Department of Education, as is the case for many federal student loans.
+It can also be a bank, a credit union or another private company.
 It’s also worth noting that your private student loan could be sold to another lender.